-Depending on the extent of the damage to V1, the loss of vision varies between a small scotoma about the size of the blind spot, a quadrantanopia, and full hemianopia.
-In the majority of cases, however, central vision, including the foveal representation, remains intact because of the blood supply of the occipital pole.
-The fovea is generally represented in the occipital pole and it receives its blood supply from the middle cerebral artery along with the branches of the posterior cerebral artery.
-Because of this dual blood supply stroke causing the complete destruction of V1 is extremely rare.
-This preservation of central vision is very important for rehabilitation.
-Another peculiarity that can be seen in CB patients is 'blindsight' where an individual can perceive coarse flickering movement in the blind field.
+The loss of vision varies from a small scotoma to quadrantanopia to full hemianopsia, depending on the extent of the damage to V1.
+In the majority of cases, the central vision, including the foveal representation, remains intact.
+This is secondary to the blood supply of the occipital pole.
+The fovea receives its blood supply from the middle cerebral artery along with the branches of the posterior cerebral artery.
+It is generally represented in the occipital pole.
+This dual blood supply protects V1 making stroke causing the complete destruction of V1 is extremely rare.
+Rehabilitation is often dependent on the preservation of central vision.
+Another peculiarity that can be seen in CB patients is 'blindsight,' where an individual can perceive coarse flickering movement in the blind field.
 This is due to preserved unconscious visual processing abilities in the individuals because of the heterogeneity of damage to V1.
 Other features of visual cortex lesion include Anton syndrome, Riddoch phenomenon, and formed visual hallucinations.

-Anton syndrome: It is also known as visual anosognosia when a person cannot see but always denies the blindness even with clear evidence of blindness.
-These individuals often try to walk through the closed door or wall and in the process of denial they take help of confabulation.
+Anton syndrome: It is also known as visual anosognosia when a person cannot see but always denies the blindness, even with clear evidence of blindness.
+These individuals often try to walk through the closed door or wall, and in the process of denial, they take the help of confabulation.
 It occurs due to lesions in the V1.

 Riddoch phenomenon: This is also known as statokinetic dissociation.
 Here patients can only perceive moving objects in the blind field, not the static ones.
 Patients may not perceive color or details of the moving objects except the movement.
 This syndrome is often seen in lesions of the occipital lobe.
 The pathophysiology of Riddoch syndrome due to occipital lobe disease is thought to involve visual inputs reaching the V5 (motion processing cortex) bypassing the V1 area, leading to a conscious awareness of motion within a blind field.

-Benson syndrome: Also known as posterior cortical atrophy, is a form of atypical Alzheimer’s disease.
-It was first described by Dr. DF Benson in 1988.
-Here patient shows a decrease in visuospatial and visuoperceptual capabilities but language, learning and cognition remain intact in the early stages.
-Here the damage lies in the occipital cortex and associated areas of temporal and parietal lobe which can be viewed in MRI (magnetic resonance imaging) brain.
+Benson syndrome: Also known as posterior cortical atrophy, is a form of atypical Alzheimer disease.
+It was first described by Dr. D.F.
+Benson in 1988.
+The patient showed a decrease in visuospatial and visuoperceptual capabilities, but language, learning, and cognition remain intact in the early stages.
+Here the damage lies in the occipital cortex and associated areas of the temporal and parietal lobe, which can be viewed in MRI (magnetic resonance imaging) brain.

-For evaluation of a patient with CB complete blood count with ESR (erythrocyte sedimentation rate), metabolic profile, electrocardiogram, neuroimaging, automated perimetry, and visual evoked potential should be done.
-Regarding the neuroimaging, plain CT (compute tomography) scan of the brain is the initial investigation because of its easy availability but CT scan can miss an early stroke and small strokes.
-MRI brain is superior to the CT of the brain in diagnosing the stroke but it is not easily available in all health care facilities.
+For evaluation of a patient with CB, complete blood count with ESR (erythrocyte sedimentation rate), metabolic profile, electrocardiogram, neuroimaging, automated perimetry, and visual evoked potential should be done.
+Regarding neuroimaging, a plain CT (compute tomography) scan of the brain is the initial investigation because of its easy availability, but CT scan can miss an early stroke and small strokes.
+MRI brain is superior to the CT of the brain in diagnosing stroke, but it is not easily available in all health care facilities.

 Damage of the main optic radiation (deep inside the parietal lobe external to the trigone and occipital horn of the lateral ventricle) causes complete contralateral homonymous hemianopia.
 Anterior visual cortex lesions (usually due to PCA stroke) cause contralateral congruous homonymous hemianopia with macular sparing (because the tip of the occipital cortex responsible for the macular vision is supplied by MCA which is spared in PCA stroke).
 Lesion at the tip of the occipital cortex (usually due to trauma) causes contralateral congruous homonymous hemianopia involving the contralateral half of macular vision.

-Though in most cases of cortical blindness bilateral visual field defect is noted, unilateral visual field defect may be noted in lesions of anteriormost part of the calcarine cortex which is responsible for the extreme temporal visual field of the contralateral eye.
+Though in most cases of cortical blindness, bilateral visual field defect is noted, unilateral visual field defect may be noted in lesions of the anteriormost part of the calcarine cortex, which is responsible for the extreme temporal visual field of the contralateral eye.
 Such lesions cause a temporal crescent-like visual defect in the contralateral eye alone.